-Our health educators can help you find trustworthy information to answer your questions about lupus and how to cope with it.
+Our health education specialists can help you find trustworthy information to answer your questions about lupus and how to cope with it.

-Our health educators are specially trained to provide people affected by lupus with non-medical counseling, disease education, information, and helpful resources.
+Our health education specialists are specially trained to provide people affected by lupus with free non-medical support, disease education, information and helpful resources.
 You have lupus, but you are not alone.

 Let us know how we can help

 Here are a list of the things that we're most commonly contacted for.
 Take a look through these before you get in touch with us to see if your question is answered.

 Looking for help with issues around Coronavirus (COVID-19)?

 If you’re newly diagnosed with lupus and aren’t sure where to start, you’ve come to the right place.
 In fact, we’d love to help guide you through some of the information you will need without you getting overwhelmed.
 Get started at the National Resource Center on Lupus.